abd-hussain/IslamMob-mobile/README.md

 - [ ] place for articles
 - [ ] after finish tasbeeh scrollup
 - [ ] adhan sounds is too big make some of them downloadable
-- //TODO: [ ] Download PDF should happen in background thread will the user navigating inside
+- [ ] Download PDF should happen in background thread will the user navigating inside
-//TODO: show widget out side the app for next prayer time
+- [ ] show widget out side the app for next prayer time
-//TODO: check iPad
+- [ ] check iPad
+- [ ] Social Media should only take images and Videos
+- [ ] Loyality Program
+- [ ] redesign the Home screen

 ## TODO Technical:

 - [ ] add golden widget test
 - [ ] check and change location on each lunch for the application
 - [ ] add Widget test
-- [ ] handle fvmrc
 - [ ] handle dependency_validator